Samuel-Aggett/Minecraft-All-In-One-Package/README.md

 https://archive.org/details/minecraft-all-in-one-package

 Or you can download the setup.exe version if you dont want a portable one (aka .zip).
-The setup.exe (Minecraft.exe) can be found under Realeases
+The setup.exe (Minecraft.exe) can be found under Releases